Scroll down to learn of ways you can be part of The Creek Family.

-I read the following story to a Sr. Adult group earlier in the week.
-One lady laughed so hard I thought we were going to have to do the Heimlich Maneuver on her.
+I read the following story to a senior adult group earlier in the week.
+One lady laughed so hard that I thought we were going to have to perform the Heimlich Maneuver on her.

 Here is it for you to read, enjoy, and laugh.

-Author’s note: Mayo Moore, preteen son of Joe and Eliza narrates the entire book.
-This is his story of the snake-popping.
+Author’s note: Mayo Moore, the preteen son of Joe and Eliza, narrates the entire book.
+This is his story of the snake-popping:

 whipping of my life.